Utkarsh1244p/Color-Chase/README.md

 * Progress through levels by correctly replicating the sequences.

 ## Sound Effects
-The Simon Game uses the following sound effects stored in the sounds folder:
+The Color Chase uses the following sound effects stored in the sounds folder:

 * green.mp3: Sound for the green button.
 * red.mp3: Sound for the red button.